Logical Separability of Labeled Data Examples under Ontologies: Preliminaries

 In the \emph{guarded fragment (GF)} of FO~\cite{ANvB98,DBLP:journals/jsyml/Gradel99}, formulas are built from atomic formulas $R(\vec{x})$ and $x=y$ by applying the Boolean connectives and \emph{guarded quantifiers} of the form

 where $\varphi(\vec{x},\vec{y})$ is a guarded formula and $\alpha(\vec{x},\vec{y})$ is an atomic formula or an equality $x=y$ that contains all variables in $[\vec{x}] \cup [\vec{y}]$.
 The formula $\alpha$ is called the \emph{guard of the quantifier}.
-An extension of GF that preserves many of the nice of properties of GF is the \emph{guarded negation fragment} GNFO of FO which contains both GF and UCQ.
+GF generalizes many of the fundamental properties of modal logic and of description logics, such as decidability, the finite model property, and the tree-model property~\cite{DBLP:journals/eatcs/Gradel99}.
+An even more expressive extension of GF with those properties is the \emph{guarded negation fragment} GNFO of FO which contains both GF and UCQ.
 GNFO is obtained by imposing a guardedness condition on negation instead of on quantifiers, details can be found in~\cite{DBLP:journals/jacm/BaranyCS15}.
-The \emph{two-variable fragment} FO$^{2}$ of FO contains every formula in FO that uses only two fixed variables $x$ and $y$~\cite{DBLP:journals/bsl/GradelKV97}.
+Another fragment of FO that generalizes modal and description logic is the \emph{two-variable fragment} FO$^{2}$ of FO that contains every formula in FO that uses only two fixed variables, say $x$ and $y$~\cite{DBLP:journals/bsl/GradelKV97}.
+We assume that FO$^{2}$-formulas use unary and binary relation symbols only.
+FO$^2$ is also decidable and enjoys the finite model property, but it is generally regarded as a less robust generalization than the guarded fragment as it does not enjoy a natural generalization of the tree-model property~\cite{DBLP:journals/eatcs/Gradel99}.
+We show in this article that this has significant repercussions also for separability.

 For \Lmc an FO-fragment, an \emph{$\Lmc$-ontology} is a finite set of $\Lmc$-sentences.
 An $\Lmc$-\emph{knowledge base (KB)} is a pair $(\Omc,\Dmc)$, where $\Omc$ is an $\Lmc$-ontology and $\Dmc$ a database.
 For any syntactic object $O$ such as a formula, an ontology, and a KB, we use $\mn{sig}(O)$ to denote the set of relation symbols that occur in $O$ and $||O||$ to denote the \emph{size} of $O$, that is, the number of symbols needed to write it with names of relations, variables, and constants counting as a single symbol.